Olympics-History-maker Hubbard says not a transgender icon, but an athlete | Entertainment

 "All I have ever wanted as an athlete is to be regarded as an athlete."
 The soft-spoken, media-shy Hubbard made an unexpected early exit on Monday https://www.reuters.com/lifestyle/sports/weightlifting-nzs-hubbard-becomes-first-transgender-olympian-exits-early-2021-08-02, eliminated 10 minutes into her +87kg contest after failures in her opening three lifts.

-Hubbard, who was born male and transitioned eight years ago, competed in Tokyo under the rules of a 2015 International Olympic Committee (IOC) consensus on trans athletes.
+Hubbard, who was assigned male at birth and transitioned eight years ago, competed in Tokyo under the rules of a 2015 International Olympic Committee (IOC) consensus on trans athletes.
 The IOC is currently reviewing those guidelines.
 Her participation has stoked a huge debate https://www.reuters.com/lifestyle/sports/transgender-weightlifter-becomes-focus-inclusion-vs-fairness-debate-2021-08-01 on whether being more inclusive towards transgender women athletes means disadvantaging those born as women.

 The IOC's critics argue transgender athletes have an edge in skeletal and muscular development from being born male and say rules allowing trans athletes to contest women's events could be abused by countries seeking to win more Olympic medals.
-'SMALL STEP'
+Another athlete who came out as transgender last year, Quinn, a member of the Canadian women’s soccer team, continues to compete in the gender category which they were assigned at birth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)